rwth-acis/process-mining-for-bots/README.md

 The usage of this framework is demonstrated in the `demo.ipynb` notebook.
 You can run the notebook to see how to use the framework.

+## Assets

+The `assets` folder contains some sample data that can be used to test the framework.
+The `assets` folder contains event logs and bot models in the `event_logs` and `models` folders respectively.

 ## REST API

 This repository also contains a Flask app REST API that can be used to interact with the framework and a Dockerfile to run the app in a container.
 To run the app, follow these steps: